mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 Now, you can monitor the dorne's states and control it via a mavros node.
 * In this tutorial, we are going to control the quadcopter's position via a joystick.
 * There is a flight mode in PX4 autopilot which is called **OFFBOARD** mode.
 This mode allows the autopilot to accept specific external commands such as position, velocity, and attitude setpoints.
 You cannot mix between different setpoints *e.g.* velocity setpoints in x/y and position in z.
-* A MAVROS node provides setpoint plugins which will listen to a user input on specific mavros setpoint topics.
+* A MAVROS node provides setpoint plugins which will listen to a user input on specific setpoint topics.
 Once the user publishes to those specific setpoint topics, the mavros node will transfer thos setpoints to the autopilot to execute.
 * If the autopilot's flight mode is **OFFBOARD**, the autopilot will accept the received setpoints and execute them.
 * The setpoint topic that we will use in this tutorial is
 ```
 /mavros/setpoint_raw/local
 ```
 This topic accepts both position and velocity setpoints according to a specific flag.
-Next, we will create our custom simple package in which we create a simple node that listens to joystic commands in a ROS topic.
+Next, we will create our custom simple ROS package in which we create a simple ROS node that listens to joystic commands from a ROS topic.
 Then, it will convert joystic commands to position setpoints which will be published to the ```/mavros/setpoint_raw/local`` topic.

-to make sure that we have the required packges, let's install the joystick package that will be used in this tutorial.
+We need to install one more package.
+Go ahead to the following section

 ## Joystick Package Installation & Usage